thanhnguyencanh/IRAF-SLAM/README.md

 This will create **libORB_SLAM3.so**  at *lib* folder and the executables in *Examples* folder.

-# 4. Running ORB-SLAM3 with your camera
+# 4. Running IRAF-SLAM with your camera

 Directory `Examples` contains several demo programs and calibration files to run ORB-SLAM3 in all sensor configurations with Intel Realsense cameras T265 and D435i.
 The steps needed to use your own camera are: